 Los Angeles Pierce College photography student Taylor Arthur has been named the 2017 Photojournalist of the Year by the Press Photographers Association of Greater Los Angeles.

 She received the award last weekend at a luncheon in Montebello.
-The award came with a $1,000 check and a gift from Nikon NPS.
+The award came with a $1,000 check and a Nikon camera and lens.

 Arthur, who was joined by her family at the awards ceremony, knew she was a finalist but did not know she had won first place until she was called up on stage.
 This was her first time entering the contest, which judged photographers on multiple categories, such as news, sports and features.